reactjs/react.dev/src/content/reference/react/useReducer.md

 #### Form (object) {/*form-object*/}

-In this example, the reducer manages a state object with two fields: `name` and `age`.
+In this example, the reducer manages a State object with two fields: `name` and `age`.

 <Sandpack>